cpbotha/cpbotha.github.io/content/posts/2017-01-05-the-2016-to-2017-transition-post.md

   - trump

 ---
-Following the rich tradition over here of year transition posts, having just rounded off a brilliant outdoorsy take-your-mind-off-of-everything vacation with friends, and also inspired by [wogan.blog&#8217;s nicely personal 2016 review post][1], I decided that a farewell-2016 how-you-doin&#8217;-2017 post was in order.
+Following the rich tradition over here of year transition posts, having just rounded off a brilliant outdoorsy take-your-mind-off-of-everything vacation with friends, and also inspired by [wogan.blog’s nicely personal 2016 review post][1], I decided that a farewell-2016 how-you-doin’-2017 post was in order.

 By the way, by _rich tradition_ I mean that I wrote the grand total of one (1) similarly titled post previously, [as the year ticked from 2009 to 2010][2], and at least one other, disguised as a weekly head voices, [as we entered 2012][3].
 [That last one][3] is worth another read, early 2012 cpbotha had some really good tips.
-There might be more such posts, [this blog has been around for more than 15 years][4] and much of what I&#8217;ve written is not available from my short-term memory, which is nice.
+There might be more such posts, [this blog has been around for more than 15 years][4] and much of what I’ve written is not available from my short-term memory, which is nice.

 _**Warning:** This post is long (1800 words+), rambly and sometimes even a bit mushy.
 I hope you enjoy it!_